Neet-30/Processed_data/README.md

-Cleaning and merging data from csv files to train a model.
+Cleaning and merging data from multiple csv files to train a model.